lichen911/openscad/merry_liftmas/README.md

 # How to use
 The model was created in OpenSCAD.
 The model is mostly parameterized, but you'll likely need to do some tweaking if you want to, for example, change the font.
 The `text_on.scad` module was borrowed from https://github.com/brodykenrick/text_on_OpenSCAD

+I know the "LIFTMAS" isn't really spaced correctly.
+The curved text is coming from the aforementioned module, and I think I would need to do some debugging in that to figure out how to fix it.

 # Tips for printing
 Because there is detail on both sides of the ornament I have chosen to print the model in two halves and then glue it together afterwards.
 To do this, just position the model in the slicer halfway below the build plate, which will cause it to print only the top half.
 Print two, line up the hanging hole, and then glue them together,.